How It Works

-Laboratory studies in mice and chicken eggs suggest that extracts of bindweed flowers and leaves can stop blood-vessel growth.
+Lab studies in mice and chicken eggs suggest that bindweed extracts may stop blood vessel growth.
 In mice, this caused tumors to stop growing.
-This effect has not been tested in humans.
+However, this effect has not been tested in humans.

 - To stimulate the immune system

-One small study in rabbits suggests that field bindweed extract stimulates some cells of their immune systems, and another shows some effect on white blood cell growth.
-This has not been tested in humans.
+One small study in rabbits suggests that field bindweed extract stimulates some immune system cells; another lab study showed it may affect white blood cell growth.
+Studies have not been conducted in humans.

 - To lower high blood pressure

-Field bindweed has been used in traditional medicine to lower high blood pressure.
+Field bindweed has been used in traditional medicine to lower high blood pressure, but no studies have been conducted in humans.

 - As a laxative